DecentralizedGeo/DecentralizedGeo-hub/docs/contribute/contributing-guidelines.md

 # Contributing Guidelines

-*Pull requests, bug reports, and all other forms of contribution are welcomed and highly encouraged!* :octocat:
+*Pull requests, bug reports, and all other forms of contribution are welcomed and highly encouraged!*

 > **This guide serves to set clear expectations for everyone involved with the project so that we can improve it together while also creating a welcoming space for everyone to participate.
 Following these guidelines will help ensure a positive experience for contributors and maintainers.**